Trust-Ayeni/Trust-Ayeni/README.md

 - 📫 Mail at trust.ayeniolamilekan@gmail.com

- Scan to view my webpage that tells you more about myself
+ Scan to view my webpage that tells you more about me
 ![](https://user-images.githubusercontent.com/96830808/215877523-da8d76cb-bb03-4c05-bbd1-70318636461a.png)

 - 📄 Know about my experiences [here](oops)